How we raise our pork

 • Triticale – A hybrid grain (wheat + rye) that provides balanced energy without relying on corn

-• Alfalfa Pellets – Adds natural fiber and supports gut health
+• Alfalfa Pellets – Natural fiber to support gut health

-• Kansas Salt – Essential minerals to keep pigs healthy and hydrated
+• Kansas Salt – Essential minerals for hydration and overall health

-• Swine Premix – A blend of vitamins and minerals to ensure a complete, well-rounded diet
+• Swine Premix – A balanced blend of vitamins and minerals to make a complete diet

 Is our pork healthier?